How to Acquire Traffic Camera Footage After a Car Accident

 The biggest problem with motor vehicle collision lawsuits is proving that the other driver was responsible for it.
 It is common for the at-fault driver to claim that the person they struck was the responsible party.

-Getting Traffic Camera Footage For Car Accident Cases [Video]
+Getting Traffic Camera Footage and Car Accident Cases

 One of the best tools to counteract the driver responsible for a car wreck denying liability is to obtain traffic camera video footage from nearby intersections.